Onion99/KMP-MineStableDiffusion/README.md

 Mine StableDiffusion supports a wide range of models.
 To help you choose the best model for your device, we've organized them by performance requirements:

+> Please try to ensure that the model is smaller than the VRAM of your device.

 ### � Entry & Speed (Fastest, Minimal VRAM)
 _Ideal for older phones or integrated graphics.
 High speed, low memory usage._
 - ✅ **[SD-Turbo](https://huggingface.co/stabilityai/sd-turbo)** - Extremely fast 1-step generation